robertduplock/scifibooks.club/content/en/about/_index.md

 {{< pullout >}}

 Sci-fi Books Club is an online science fiction book reviews blog, founded in 2021.
 We offer the best new science fiction book reviews, always reviewing the best authors (and some not-so-great ones too!)
+We are a must-read for every sci fi fan.

 {{< /pullout >}}